-What We Did: 5 Days in Mendoza, Argentina
+What We Did: Our 5 Day Mendoza Itinerary

 Day 1: We toured Maipu Valley wine region in the morning and Lujan de Cuyo in the afternoon, ending with a very late lunch at Ruca Malen.
 We were able to tour both Maipu and Lujan de Cuyo in one day since we only did one tour and tasting and a quick drive through the Lujan de Cuyo wine region.
 Read our post on How to Visit the Mendoza Wine Regions so you don’t make the same mistakes we did.